 - Competitors must prepare programs.
 Advisers and other individuals are not permitted to help.

 - The solution must run standalone with no programming errors.

 - Data must be free of viruses/malware.
 Any entry with contaminated data will not be judged.

 - Submit the project electronically to BluePanda as a Zip Folder.

-- Save the file as coding_chaptername_lastname_year
+- Save the file as coding_chaptername_lastnames_year

 - Certain types of processes require that each record in the file be processed.
 Coding & Programming focuses on these procedural style processing systems.
 This event tests the programmer’s skill in designing a useful, efficient, and effective program.

 All FBLA members in Grades 9 through 12 are eligible to compete.
 This can be an individual event or a team event..
 Each competitor must pay the SLC registration fee and attend the State Leadership Conference.